BrightCoders-Institute/s8pf-s8a1-final-project-team-3/README.md

 - Add to cart
 - Shopping cart management

-## How to Install and Run the Project.
+## How to Install and Run the Project

 1. Before you can run Brightcommers in your local environment, you need to ensure that all project dependencies are correctly installed.
 This can be achieved by running the `npm install` command in your terminal: